rusher321/rmeta/README.md

 rmeta
 =======

-The idea of this package is that manage the simple functions generated in daily work
+The idea of this package is that manage the simple functions generated in my daily work

 Installation
 ------------